Jack Kolbeck

-Jack Kolbeck is an American politician serving as a member of the South Dakota Senate from the 13th district.
-Elected in 2016, he assumed office on January 10, 2017.
+Jack Kolbeck is an American politician serving as a member of the South Dakota House of Representatives from the 13th district since 2025.
+He previously represented the same district in the South Dakota Senate from 2017 to 2024.

 Background

 Kolbeck was born in McCook County, South Dakota.
 He earned a bachelor's degree in business from South Dakota State University.
 He and his wife, Muriel, have three children.
-Prior to serving in the Senate, Kolbeck worked as a beer distributor in Sioux Falls, South Dakota.
+Since 1972, Kolbeck has also worked as a beer distributor in Sioux Falls, South Dakota.
 He is a member of the Republican Party.

+In February 2024, Kolbeck was appointed to the South Dakota House of Representatives to succeed Tony Venhuizen, who was appointed as Lieutenant Governor.